Stuart Kauffman: Works

 Kauffman is best known for arguing that the complexity of biological systems and organisms might result as much from self-organization and far-from-equilibrium dynamics as from Darwinian natural selection in three areas of evolutionary biology, namely population dynamics, molecular evolution, and morphogenesis.
-With respect to molecular biology, Kauffman's structuralist approach has been criticized for ignoring the role of energy in driving biochemical reactions in cells, which can fairly be called self-catalyzing but which do not simply self-organize.
-Some biologists and physicists working in Kauffman's area have questioned his claims about self-organization and evolution.
-A case in point is some comments in the 2001 book Self-Organization in Biological Systems.
-Roger Sansom's 2011 book Ingenious Genes: How Gene Regulation Networks Evolve to Control Development is an extended criticism of Kauffman's model of self-organization in relation to gene regulatory networks.

 Borrowing from spin glass models in physics, Kauffman invented "N-K" fitness landscapes, which have found applications in biology and economics.
 In related work, Kauffman and colleagues have examined subcritical, critical, and supracritical behavior in economic systems.

 Kauffman's work translates his biological findings to the mind-body problem and issues in neuroscience, proposing attributes of a new "poised realm" that hovers indefinitely between quantum coherence and classicality.
 He published on this topic in his paper "Answering Descartes: beyond Turing".
 With Giuseppe Longo and Maël Montévil, he wrote (January 2012) "No Entailing Laws, But Enablement in the Evolution of the Biosphere", which argued that evolution is not "law entailed" like physics.

 A diagram illustrating the "adjacent possible" concept, with a curved gray line dividing a blue background into two sections.
 The x-axis is labeled "Society's readiness for adoption," and the y-axis is labeled "Competence of technology."
 A black dot labeled "Adjacent possible" marks the intersection of the curve, indicating the optimal point where technological capability and societal acceptance align for successful innovation.

 Kauffman's work is posted on Physics ArXiv, including "Beyond the Stalemate: Mind/Body, Quantum Mechanics, Free Will, Possible Panpsychism, Possible Solution to the Quantum Enigma" (October 2014) and "Quantum Criticality at the Origin of Life" (February 2015).

 Kauffman has contributed to the emerging field of cumulative technological evolution by introducing a mathematics of the adjacent possible.

 He has published over 350 articles and 6 books: The Origins of Order (1993), At Home in the Universe (1995), Investigations (2000), Reinventing the Sacred (2008), Humanity in a Creative Universe (2016), and A World Beyond Physics (2019).

 In 2016, Kauffman wrote a children's story, "Patrick, Rupert, Sly & Gus Protocells", a narrative about unprestatable niche creation in the biosphere, which was later produced as a short animated video.

 In 2017, exploring the concept that reality consists of both ontologically real "possibles" (res potentia) and ontologically real "actuals" (res extensa), Kauffman co-authored, with Ruth Kastner and Michael Epperson, "Taking Heisenberg's Potentia Seriously".

+In 2023 the book Evolution "On Purpose": Teleonomy in Living Systems co-edited by Kauffman along with Peter Corning, Addy Pross, Denis Noble, James A. Shapiro and Richard I. Vane-Wright stated in the introduction that "Teleonomy in living systems is not, after all, only "apparent".
+It is a fundamental fact of life."